Etymology of California: Califerne in Song of Roland

-Chapman elaborated on this connection in 1921: "There can be no question but that a learned man like Ordóñez de Montalvo was familiar with the ...This derivation of the word 'California' can perhaps never be proved, but it is also plausible—and it may be added too interesting—to be overlooked."
-Polk characterized this theory as "imaginative speculation", adding that another scholar offered the "interestingly plausible" suggestion that Roland's Califerne is a corruption of the Persian Kar-i-farn, a mythological "mountain of Paradise" where griffins lived.
+Putnam wrote that Montalvo's California might have been inspired by Califerne, a mysterious place mentioned in The Song of Roland, and perhaps named thus because it was the caliph's domain, a place of infidel rebellion.
+Chapman elaborated on this connection in 1921: "There can be no question but that a learned man like Ordóñez de Montalvo was familiar with The Song of Roland...This derivation of the word California can perhaps never be proved, but it is also plausible—and it may be added too interesting—to be overlooked."
+Polk characterized this theory as "imaginative speculation".

+Polk wrote that another scholar offered the "interestingly plausible" suggestion that Roland's Califerne is a corruption of the Persian Kar-i-farn, a mythological "mountain of Paradise" where griffins lived.